operator-playground-io/Keycloak-Operator-tile/cover.md

 ### Overview:

-A Kubernetes Operator based on the Operator SDK for installing and managing Keycloak.The Keycloak Operator automates Keycloak administration in Kubernetes or Openshift.
-You use this Operator to create custom resources (CRs), which automate administrative tasks.
+Keycloak operator is a Kubernetes Operator based on the Operator SDK for installing and managing Keycloak.
+This operator automates the Keycloak administration  in Kubernetes  or Openshift.
-Keycloak lets you add authentication to applications and secure services with minimum fuss.
-No need to deal with storing users or authenticating users.
-It's all available out of the box.
+Keycloak operator is typically used for creating custom resources (CRs), which automate administrative tasks.
+It allows application authentication and secure service authentication with minimum fuss.
+It also reduces the overheads of user management that includes storing users or authenticating users.

 The operator can deploy and manage Keycloak instances on Kubernetes and OpenShift.

-### Operator's features are as follows:
+### Features of Keycloak Operator

 - Install Keycloak to a namespace